 Is it something you did wrong?
 Is it because you’re not worthy?
 Is it because you’re not strong enough?

-Answer: NO, not at all.
-What you are experiencing has nothing to do with your strengths or capabilities.
+The answer is NO, you’re not crazy.
+You didn’t do anything wrong.
+What you’re experiencing has nothing to do with your strengths or capabilities.

 What you’re experiencing is something called a spiritual emergency.
-And as we’ll see throughout the rest of this article, it’s a normal process that many people experience during their spiritual paths, and it’s not your fault.
+And as we’ll see throughout the rest of this article it’s a normal process that many people experience while on their spiritual paths.

 Table of contents